Hey, I’m Shannon.

-On social media, in the neighborhood, at church, or the school drop-off lane, do you push yourself to prove that you measure up, then feel ashamed when you don’t?
+On social media, in the neighborhood, at church, or the school drop-off lane, do you drive yourself to prove that you measure up?
+Do you feel ashamed when you don’t?
 Measuring yourself against others isn’t healthy.
 And it isn’t God’s plan.
 In fact, the way of Jesus is completely upside down from this measure-up world.
 He invites us to follow him and be restored to freedom, confidence, and joy.

-Join me as—with humor and straightforward honesty—I share what I’ve discovered about my own measure-up fears and get-ahead pride in this six-week study.
-Together, we’ll explore the conversations Jesus had and stories he shared with people who—like us—were comparing themselves.
+Join me, as I share what I’ve discovered about my own measure-up fears and get-ahead pride.
+In this six-week study, we’ll explore the conversations Jesus had and the stories he shared with people who—like us—were comparing themselves.

 Let’s leave measure-up comparison behind and connect with those around us by choosing Jesus’s me-free way of living: lifting others up and pouring ourselves out!

 Shannon Popkin helps us take a fresh and challenging look at the everyday mindsets we wrestle with.
 Showing us God’s higher ways straight from the life of Jesus, she calls us from our me-focused thinking to His kingdom-focused purposes.
 After this study and with the power of the Holy Spirit, I won’t allow those thoughts to stay around any longer.

 If you struggle with measuring up.
 If you’re worried about what people think.
 If you dread someone seeing you in a less than ideal situation, then you’re human.
 We all struggle with comparing ourselves to others in some way.
 That means we all need Shannon’s honest and wise words on the pages of this book.
 I know I did and I’m betting you do, too!